• Linking to specific coordinate locations

 • Social Sharing Panel

 The Social Sharing panel is an administrator only feature.
 End users of your map can share features or places using the new Share & Bookmark tools.
-See this chapter for details.
 Short URL and Social sharing Map URLs are often long and complex.
-If you want ...
-Continue reading πŸ‘’
+If you want to share a short URL, open the...
+Continue reading 🡒

 • Linking to features with Feature permalinks